astromanreal/Cosmic-Navigator/README.md

-# Cosmic Navigator
+# **Cosmic Navigator**

-Cosmic Navigator is a Next.js web application designed to explore the wonders of space and astronomy.
+**Cosmic Navigator** is a Next.js web application designed to explore the wonders of space and astronomy.
 This application provides access to a wealth of information about rockets, telescopes, space missions, and various celestial objects and phenomena.

+---

-## Features
+## **Features**

 - **Comprehensive Information:** Provides detailed information about rockets, telescopes, space missions, solar system bodies, and more.
 - **Daily Highlights:** Features a daily rotation of space missions, telescopes, and rockets to keep the content fresh and engaging.